15 Октомври 2021

 - European Commission: Platform-to-business trading practices

-Eurofound research on emerging or new forms of employment across the EU identified platform work as one of nine employment forms that are gaining increasing importance since 2000.Read more
+Eurofound research on new forms of employment across the EU identified platform work as one of nine employment forms that are gaining increasing importance since 2000.Read more

-Eurofound research on emerging or new forms of employment across the EU identified platform work as one of nine employment forms that are gaining increasing importance since 2000.
-As platform work continues to grow and diversify, further research looks at the employment and working conditions of selected types of platform work.
+Eurofound research on new forms of employment across the EU identified platform work as one of nine employment forms that are gaining increasing importance since 2000.
+As platform work continues to grow and diversify, ongoing research looks at the employment and working conditions of selected types of platform work.

 Typology of platform work